reyes-espana/grim-repo/README.md

 if its function is broken, it can lead to unauthorized information disclosure, modification, destruction of data or even performing a critical business function.

-// Access control is only effective in trusted server-side code or server- less   API, where the attacker cannot modify the access control check or metadata.
+<sup> Access control is only effective in trusted server-side code or server- less   API, where the attacker cannot modify the access control check or metadata. </sup>